roxer/dotfiles/README.md

 My OS X dotfiles
 ========

-check file and then run it
+check this file and then run it

 ``` ./setup.sh ```